treytomes/rlox/README.md

     - I expect this will be above the precedence of equality.
     - If the if-statement is an if-expression, is this really necessary?
     - I do like a bit of syntactic sugar.
+- A program is essentially a block.
+Refactor this later.

 ## Musings